Hemorrhagic Stroke in Emergency Medicine Medication

 Mannitol (Osmitrol)

-Mannitol reduces cerebral edema with help of osmotic forces as well as decreases blood viscosity, resulting in reflex vasoconstriction and lowering of intracranial pressure.
+Mannitol reduces cerebral edema with the help of osmotic forces.
+It also decreases blood viscosity, resulting in reflex vasoconstriction and lowering of intracranial pressure.

 Class Summary